zacharychoi-ce/gallery-app-react/README.md

 The app is built using React & node.js

+## Not yet done
+- Create post
+- vid' url to show as video
+- Styling (SCSS / Tailwind)
+- Update post

 ## Stretch
+- Multiple images in one post
 - Discovery page - External gallery API page e.g. art institutes, pinterest.
 Then reblog.
 - Move database to AWS RDS - mySQL, server-side to AWS Lambda and API Gateway
-- Authentication
+- Authentication (will change nature of app)
-- Update posts
-- Styling (SCSS / Tailwind)
 - Playlist link, player addon

 ## Running the app